rgordonr/Python-Programming-for-Social-Scientists-Spring-2017/README.md

  * finding, downloading, importing, and using existing libraries of code
  * possibly extracting data from APIs, but this may depend on how quickly we get through other topics

 This workshop will have in-class exercises but no grades or required homework.
 Each class will be roughly an hour and a half long, and classes will be held on a bi-weekly basis.
 The exact time will be adjusted to best fit everyone's schedules.
+The content I hope to cover in our first class can be found in the file "Day One.ipynb".

 This workshop is targeted at graduate students with little to no programming experience.